 Legendary 70s band The Eagles tried suing a Mexican hotel for using their song Hotel California and sucking people in that the song was written about the hotel located in Todos Santos, just north of Jose del Cabo on the Baja Peninsular.

-I was sucked in.
-I literally bought the T-shirt – and a cap.
+I literally bought the T-shirt – and a cap – for my husband.
 Then when I got home and began to do a little research about the hotel’s link to The Eagles, I discovered that there was none at all.
 Zip.
 Nada.
 It was all a huge scam.
 I’m just surprised it’s taken the band’s lawyers this long to try and get some of the money they have earned from hapless tourists like myself.

-I was in Cabo, on Mexico’s Baja Peninsula, a few years back and was excited to have a guide for the day.
+I was in Cabo, on Mexico’s Baja Peninsula, and was excited to have a guide for the day.
 We drove from Jose del Cabo to La Paz up the eastern side of the peninsula for a bit of seal watching and cerviche on the beach (as you do) then drove back down the west coast via a little town called Todos Santos, specifically to visit the legendary Hotel California.

 Inside this 3-star hotel, reception is dark and a little eerie.
-It’s painted in blues and crimsons.
-Well I remember thinking that it was spooky at the time because we’d been belting out “you can check out any time you like but you can never leave”.
+It’s painted in blues and crimsons and I remember thinking that it was spooky at the time because we’d been belting out “you can check out any time you like but you can never leave”.

 In fairness, I honestly think my guide believed this was the hotel that inspired the Eagles haunted song.

 In January 2018 the courts allowed Mexico’s Hotel California to keep its name, they just can’t apply for trademarks in America.

 So if you do fancy buying a “genuine fake” from the gift store, you’ve been warned!